Are you looking for a new job? This page contains a list of specialist pharmacist sites, locum sites and more general job sites.

 - what is the rate of pay.

-Our Looking for work fact sheet includes a compilation of specialist pharmacist sites, locum agency sites and more general job sites.
+Our Looking for work page includes a compilation of specialist pharmacist sites, locum agency sites and more general job sites.

 Working as a locum and an employee